kevgo/dot-files/README.md

 ## Maintenance

-Uncommitted changes in the `.config` folder are indicated in the command prompt.
+- uncommitted changes in the `.config` folder are indicated in the command prompt

-Once a day,
+- once a day,
   when opening a new terminal window it pulls changes from GitHub.

 ## Files